iva-stolnik/interactive-image-card/README.md

-# custom:interactive-image-card for Home Assistant
+# custom:interactive-image-card for Home Assistant lovelace

 This is a custom interactive image card for Home Assistant lovelace dashboard with support for image upload, view and interactive areas creation